momentics/hioload-ws/README.md

 ## License & Contribution

-hioload-ws is available under the MIT License: see `LICENSE` in the repository root for full text.
+hioload-ws is available under the Apache 2.0 License: see `LICENSE` in the repository root for full text.

 **Contributions are welcome!**
 Open issues, feature proposals, and pull requests to drive the project forward are invited.
 All architectural discussion, code review suggestions, and production bugfixes are encouraged—especially those accelerating state-of-the-art or enabling new deployment paradigms.